Do you find yourself a little uncomfortable or self-conscious when all eyes are on your prominently protruding ears?

 - Overcorrection or Undercorrection: During surgery, the ear may occasionally be over- or under-corrected, giving it a less-than-ideal look.
 It could take more than one operation to get the desired outcome.

 - Numbness or Changes in Sensation: These symptoms can be temporary or permanent.
 Individuals may feel tingling or numbness at the surgery site.

 - Allergic Reactions: Some people may experience an allergic reaction to the anesthetic or other medications used during the treatment.

 Patients need to discuss their medical history, any medications they are taking, and their goals for the procedure with their surgeon to minimize the risk of complications.
 Patients should also carefully follow their surgeon’s post-operative instructions to ensure proper healing and reduce the risk of complications.

-How Should I Go About The Otoplasty Procedure?
+How Should I Proceed With The Otoplasty Procedure?

 The initial step if you are considering otoplasty ear surgery is to arrange a consultation with a licensed and skilled plastic surgeon.
 The surgeon will examine your ears and review your surgical goals during the consultation.
 To ensure you are a good candidate for surgery, they will also review your medical background and any drugs you are now on.

 If you and the doctor decide that an otoplasty is the best course of action for you, the doctor will give you pre-operative instructions, which may include avoiding specific drugs and dietary supplements, smoking, alcoholic beverages, etc., that can raise the risk of bleeding.

 An anesthetic will be administered to you on the day of the procedure to ensure you are relaxed and pain-free throughout the surgery.
 After making incisions behind the ears to reach the cartilage, the surgeon will sculpt it to achieve the desired effect.
 The surgeon will utilize sutures to close the incisions once the cartilage has been reshaped.